Taiwan: Nangan, Matsu Islands (November

 on the bay of Matsu harbor.

-Jinsha village:
+Jinsha village

-consists of several stone houses.
+features several stone houses.
 Unfortunately, some have been over-restored,

 while others are still crumbling.
-Despite an scenic location

-Entry to a small former military tunnel
+Entry to a small former military tunnel connecting

-(on the sides)
+sides)

 Mural.

-Between Jinsha village and Ren-ai village
+Jinsha village and Ren-ai village (also called Tieban)

 Steep rocky coast typical of most of the